d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_CI-simulation.md

 \vspace{.1in}

-We will use the `one_proportion_bootstrap_CI()` function in `R` (in the `catstats` package) to simulate the bootstrap distribution of sample proportions and calculate a confidence interval.
-Using the provided `R` script file, fill in the values/words for each `xx` with your answers from question 5 in the one proportion bootstrap confidence interval (CI) code to create a bootstrap distribution with 1000 simulations.
+We will use the `one_proportion_bootstrap_CI()` function in R (in the `catstats` package) to simulate the bootstrap distribution of sample proportions and calculate a confidence interval.
+Using the provided R script file, fill in the values/words for each `xx` with your answers from question 3 in the one proportion bootstrap confidence interval (CI) code to create a bootstrap distribution with 1000 simulations.
 Then highlight and run lines 1--7.

 ```r